+In 2025, the IRS has made the rules clearer.
+If you receive tokens from an airdrop or a blockchain fork, you may owe taxes based on their fair market value at that time.
 This guide breaks down the latest IRS guidelines for crypto airdrops and hard forks.
 By the end, you’ll know how to report these correctly and avoid common mistakes.

-IRS Treatment of Airdrops and Hard Forks
+Are Airdrops and Hard Forks Taxable in the USA?

 - You can access the tokens in your wallet or exchange account.